Question & Answer

 The question about whether to accelerate initially may be raised by parents, who can be the first to notice the mismatch between their child’s intellectual level and the level of school work.
 The mismatch may become apparent when their child complains of being bored at school or exhibits certain negative behaviors in the classroom but not in other settings in which there is a better intellectual match.
 For example, a gifted student may seem distractible at school but not at home.
 Teachers, school psychologists, or gifted and talented coordinators also may make recommendations for acceleration.

-The Iowa Acceleration Scale (IAS) is a tool to help in the decision making process regarding a child’s suitability for whole-grade acceleration.
+The Integrated Acceleration System is a tool to help in the decision making process regarding a child’s suitability for whole-grade acceleration.
 For more information on acceleration policies and best practices, please see our report, Guidelines for Developing an Academic Acceleration Policy.

 Are there some gifted students who should not be accelerated?